ai-bearing/ai-bearing1.github.io/docs/blog.md

 ---

+### 19 February, 2023
+I think after my first set of midterms, I'm going to switch from using Notion to just using a bunch of LaTeX documents and just hosting them at some link on this website.
+Notion seemed like a good idea when I started this process, but now it feels a bit cumbersome and I think it's just easier to use LaTeX.
+A bit sad, but I guess it's good to try things out.

+---

 ### 15 February, 2023
 There's a lot of capital-d Discourse on Twitter and in the pages of the New York Times surrounding transgender children/teenagers these past few weeks and months (as well as a lot of psycho Republican culture warrior stuff), but a take I have seen floating around on the internet concerns an approach to transgender healthcare similar to how people approach, say, opioids or other kinds of drugs.